 Nobody likes to discuss embarrassing subjects with family and friends.
 We would all much prefer to share happy news about ourselves and our kids.
-Unfortunately, there are times in our lives where we need to reach out to others to talk about information that is less than happy.
+Unfortunately, there are times in our lives when we need to reach out to others to talk about information that is less than happy.
 Certainly, having an investigation by Child Protective Services (CPS) against you is one of those unhappy circumstances that we would ideally like never to have happened.
 It is difficult to look at yourself in the mirror and realize that you need help from other people to get through those kinds of difficult times.

 The fact of the matter is that your family and friends will be the most critical resources that you have for the duration of your CPS case.
-Feelings of anger or embarrassment or any other emotion are common amongst parents in your situation, and if you feel that way, you will need to be able to reach out to talk with someone about those problems.
+Feelings of anger or embarrassment or any other emotion are common among parents in your situation, and if you feel that way, you will need to be able to reach out to talk with someone about those problems.
 Furthermore, if you do not reach out to family, CPS is obligated by law.
 This means that your family will find out about the situation- whether it is from you or CPS.

 Adult relatives of your child will be notified about the removal within thirty days of it having occurred.
 Both sides of the family will be made aware.
 Family members will be asked to become involved in the case as a potential place for the child to reside or as a support system for you.
 Immediate family- grandparents, great-grandparents, aunts, uncles, nieces, nephews, brothers, and sisters are among those who will be told about the removal.